Binevenagh: Railway access

 The trains on the Belfast-Derry railway line, run by NI Railways (NIR), call at Bellarena railway station between Waterside railway station, in Derry, and Castlerock railway station.
 Trains continue from Castlerock to Coleraine railway station and other stations to Belfast Lanyon Place and Belfast Grand Central.

 Plane crash

-On 24 June 1944 a Royal Air Force Consolidated Liberator V (FL977) of No. 5 Squadron RAF was returning to RAF Ballykelly after a combat mission over Iceland.
-The aircraft crashed into Binevenagh during its third attempt to land, killing all nine crewmembers onboard.
+On 24 June 1944 a Consolidated Liberator V (FL977) of No. 5 Squadron RAF was returning to RAF Ballykelly after an anti-submarine patrol off Iceland.
+The aircraft crashed into Binevenagh during its third attempt to land, killing all nine crewmembers on board.